DavidCanHelp/traversion/README.md

 ## 🤝 Contributing

 We welcome contributions!
+This project needs help with:
+- Test coverage
+- Error handling improvements
+- Performance optimization
+- Documentation
+- Bug fixes

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines (if it exists).

 ### Development Setup
 ```bash